localgovdrupal/docs/docs/src/design/index.md

 ### Frontend Working Group

 The Frontend Group meets regularly to consider the frontend issues.
 This group is selected from active LocalGov Drupal contributors from across Councils and active suppliers.

+## Drupal terminology

+It's hard to get away from [Drupal terminology ](/content/#drupal-terminology), but please let us know if anything in this documenation could be clearer.